David’s current tutoring subjects are listed at the left. You

 I have tutored multiple students in SAT preparation (as well as various other standardized tests) during my time as a teacher.
 I have taught all of the math courses and content that are covered on the SAT.
 I can share a number of problem solving methods and test taking strategies for mastering this test.
 As a student in High School, I did the Princeton Review course and it helped raise my SAT score by 100 points.
 I also took the GRE before entering Graduate School and used the Kaplan materials.
 I can provide expert guidance with the math portion, and I can also help with the English side of the test.

 Every child is unique in their strengths and areas where there is room for improvement.
 While teachers strive to accommodate the special needs of their students, this is often challenging when one is faced with teaching 15 or 30 children in a 50 minute period.
 Private tutoring provides individualized instruction and allows for any and all special needs to be addressed.
-During my 9 years of full-time teaching, and through earning my Masters in Education, I have acquired ample experience with how to work with students with special needs.
+During my 9 years of full-time teaching, from working as a long-term sub. at Rawson Saunders (a private school for students with dyslexia), and through earning my Masters in Education, I have acquired ample experience with how to work with students with special needs.

 In my 9 years of teaching middle and upper school math and social studies, I always emphasized organization and study skills to help my students succeed.
 There are numerous strategies and techniques to utilize, that can be tailored to each student, depending on the subject, the age, and the individual's needs.
 Please feel free to contact me with any specific questions about study skills and how we can improve in this area.